-In this article, we will show you all the steps and methods to migrate from Magento to Shopify.
+This article will show you all the steps and methods to migrate from Magento to Shopify.

 Step 1: Backup and restore

 Before making any changes in your online store, you should back up your file and database.
-Some retailers even back up their backup to make sure the data is safe.
+Some retailers even back up their backups to make sure the data is safe.
 Magento also encourages its users to backup before setting extensions and updates.

 The Magento site restoring process is pretty straightforward.
 You can do back up easily by following these steps:

 - Log in to the Magento admin panel.